iriusrisk/startleft/docs/startleft-processors/iac/cft/CloudFormation-Examples.md

 * `examples/cloudformation` contains CloudFormation Template example files to convert into OTM format.
 * `examples/cloudformation/split` contains a complete CloudFormation Template example file split into two different files.

-To process this examples, it is mandatory to use the mapping files according to the file data type.
+To process these examples, it is mandatory to use the mapping files according to the file data type.
 You can find some sample mapping files inside the `examples/cloudformation` directory.

 ## Examples